rbd: refuse to use an ec pool that doesn't support overwrites

 The api is not great right now - maybe we should have a rados_pool_supports_overwrites() librados method.
 Currently you'd need to use the mon commands (e.g. 'osd dump', look for the overwrites flag - which is getting renamed in https://github.com/ceph/ceph-ci/commit/f7643a24e0c77bbfb5930892f648664cc8aab636)

-#3 Updated by Jason Dillaman about 2 months ago
+#3 Updated by Jason Dillaman over 6 years ago

 @Josh: do you also invision that users will need to set that flag in Luminous -- or should EC overwrites just work out-of-the-box?
 If it's the latter, this seems like a lot of work just to test for overwrite support.
 Perhaps librbd could just issue a 1-byte overwrite request on the pool the first time it is used?

-#4 Updated by Josh Durgin about 2 months ago
+#4 Updated by Josh Durgin over 6 years ago